Key Takeaways

 Less Maintenance

-In Indiana, small town slippery roads may not be repaired or cleared of dedicated snow tires as quickly as highways, leading to more danger from weather-related snowy conditions such as ice or potholes.
+In Indiana, small town roads may not be repaired or cleared as quickly as highways, leading to more danger from weather-related conditions such as ice or potholes.
 Rural municipalities also have different resources regarding funds, workers, and equipment provided than federal highways.

 What to Do If You Get in an Auto Accident in Indiana

-Though highways may generally be safer than local roads because of traffic flow, you are at risk of an accident any time you get behind the wheel of a vehicle and onto a road you are sharing with other drivers because of traffic flow.
+Though highways may generally be safer than local roads, you are at risk of an accident any time you get behind the wheel of a vehicle and onto a road you are sharing with other drivers.

 If you have been involved in an accident that was not your fault, the Indianapolis auto accident lawyers at Wagner Reese can help.

-Our lawyers have decades of experience fighting for car accident victims’ rights and have won millions in compensation for our clients.
+The lawyers at Wagner Reese have fought for car accident victims’ rights and have won millions in compensation for our clients.
 We will work hard on your behalf to investigate your accident and seek maximum compensation.
 Contact our team today to schedule a free case evaluation.

 Legal Perspectives On Vehicle Accidents Occurring On Expressways

 Expressway safety compared to roads is often discussed, with highways generally being considered safer due to their design.
 However, accidents still happen, sometimes involving serious injuries or disputes over liability.
 When collisions occur on expressways, determining fault can be more complicated than on local roads.
 Drivers are traveling at higher speeds, which can make crashes more severe.
-Reckless driving, distracted behavior, or improper lane changes are common causes of accidents, and figuring out who is responsible can take time.
+Reckless driving, distracted behavior, or improper lane changes are common causes of accidents, and fault must be carefully established through evidence and investigation.

 Expressways versus other roads safety becomes even more complicated when government responsibility is involved.
 Federal and state agencies oversee highway maintenance, making sure roads are safe.
 If a crash happens because of poor road conditions, missing signs, or faulty barriers, a government agency might be held accountable.
 Filing claims against public entities requires following specific legal steps, and victims may face strict deadlines.